AML/CTF Act 2006 (Australia)vsAWWA Cybersecurity Guidance for the Water Sector (American Water Works Association)

 What are the compliance gaps when mapping AML/CTF Act 2006 (Australia) to AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association)?

-39 AML/CTF Act 2006 (Australia) controls have no direct equivalent in AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association).
-The highest concentration of gaps is in Reporting Obligations with 17 unmapped controls.
+37 AML/CTF Act 2006 (Australia) controls have no direct equivalent in AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association).
+The highest concentration of gaps is in AML/CTF Program Requirements with 10 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between AML/CTF Act 2006 (Australia) and AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association)?